jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

           <strong>Lesson(s) Learned:</strong>
         </p>
         <p class="indented">
-          This is where I was first exposed to DDD.
-Our employer made us study DDD because we will be using it in an in-house project.
-But I was not lucky to be involved in the in-house project because the employement of three junior developers, which inlcuded me, stopped after six months due to a problem unbeknownst to me.
+          This is where I was first exposed to this idea of DDD.
+Our employer made us read some articles about DDD because we will be using it in an in-house project.
+But I was not lucky to be involved in the in-house project because the employment of three junior developers, which inlcuded me, ended after six months due to a problem unbeknownst to me.
           <br /><br />
           I just saw the initial structure of the project.
 I saw that there was a <code>Core</code> module, which I now understand to be the module which holds the business rules.
-There was also an <code>Infrastructure</code> module(s), which holds the data layer and some other parts of the system.
+There was also an <code>Infrastructure</code> module(s), which holds the data layer, the email service, and some other parts of the system.
 There was no presentation layer yet during the time that I saw the project.
+But it has unit tests.
         </p>
       </td>
     </tr>